-- Auditions (for first enrolment only) for individual instruction in all instruments and voice are held the last week of April for returning students and the last week of August for new students. - Corequisite: All full-time students who are not music majors and taking a practical 200- and 300level credit course in applied music must enroll in one of the following: Concert Choir, Chamber Choir or Instrumental Ensemble (maximum 6 terms).
+- Auditions (for first enrolment only) for individual instruction in all instruments including voice are held at the end of each winter term and the start of each fall term. - Corequisite: All full-time students who are not music majors and taking a practical 200- and 300level credit course in applied music must enroll in one of the following: Concert Choir, Chamber Choir or Instrumental Ensemble (maximum 6 terms).
 Students in Applied Voice may start fulfilling the choir requirement in their second year.
 For music major students, see special ensemble requirements under 3- and 4-year B.A.
 (Music) and B.Mus. program.